-Starting your own freelance business can be nerve wracking.
+Starting your own freelance business can be nerve-wracking.

 The fear of not being able to acquire a consistent stream of clients is probably the biggest fear.

 For the last few years, I’ve worked as a freelancer and entrepreneur.
-I’ve spoke with hundreds of entrepreneurs from around the world about their experiences as an entrepreneur and the biggest struggle tends to always be connected to getting started.
+I’ve spoken with hundreds of entrepreneurs from around the world about their experiences as an entrepreneur and the biggest struggle tends to always be connected to getting started.

 What tactics can you implement to help you get your first few clients?

 Where should you be spending your time and energy?

 These are the questions I’m going to answer in today’s post.
 I’m hopeful that these tips can help you find and close your first few deals and ultimately arm you with the ability to create a thriving business.